johantre/MailMerge/README.md

     - Prereq's for this to work: see [Pre-Req's](#pre-reqs) section.
       - At the moment of writing, after installing Python through WUSS\
       installing mailmerge through **$ pip install mailmerge** with admin rights,\
-      the installation is ending up in the user profile of the current user and did nog work correctly.\
+      the installation is ending up in the user profile of the current user and did not work correctly.\
-      Most probably the installation should happen in the admin profile and add mailmerge to the path of the local machine.
-Conclusion at the moment writing is that this interactive script is only working on a machine and admin profile.\As this is not the main intend of this project, this shortcoming is put to a lower priority.
+      Most probably the installation should happen in the admin profile and add mailmerge to the path of the local machine.\
+      Conclusion at the moment writing is that this interactive script is only working on a machine and admin profile.\
+      As this is not the main intend of this project, this shortcoming is put to a lower priority.

 # File structure
 Below the file structure to understand the remaining template snippets